 - The student not meeting certain conditions resulting from lack of standards of progress; and/or

 - Disciplinary action.
 See Student Rights and Responsibilities .

 “Wait lists” result when a class is filled to capacity.
 If space becomes available prior to the first class session, the student will be notified through their WVNCC email account and given the chance to register themselves through their NOW account.
-Waitlists for classes will not be available starting the Tuesday prior to the start of the class.
+Waitlists for classes is availabe until the Friday prior to the start of the class.
 Students registering after this time must choose from open sections.

 Withdrawal from all courses, when necessary, is completed through Northern on the Web.
-Telephone withdrawals can be taken by the Campus Counselor, Associate Registrar or Registrar only.
+Telephone withdrawals can be taken by the Staff Academic Advisors or Registrar only.
 Students are encouraged to talk with their instructors and academic advisor prior to withdrawing to determine if there are other alternatives available.
 Students are responsible for verifying their withdrawal.
 The last day to totally withdraw from the College is published in the academic calendar.
 Students who completed short-term courses or tested out of a course in the same semester are not eligible for a total withdrawal.

 Administrative withdrawal of a student from individual courses may be implemented by the instructor when, in the opinion of the instructor, a student fails to attend class regularly and/or fails to complete educational assignments.
 Disciplinary action can also result in administrative withdrawal by an instructor.
 See Student Rights and Responsibilities .